his motto (Una Storia Italiana) adorns the fuel tank of most of the later models of the beautiful Moto Guzzi motorbikes.

 So this is a small but to me very dear story/history that continues to live on, about this beautiful brand and the special feeling it has given and still gives to its customers.

-There’s only one regret: I wish my father was still alive to see me drive this beautiful “Mamma Guzzi” product.
+There’s only one regret: I wish my father were still alive to see me drive this beautiful “Mamma Guzzi” product.

 Everything else is just perfectly fine…